fingerskier/manthra/README.md

 He who knows not and knows not that he knows not is a fool; shun him.
-He who knows not and knows that he knows not is simple; teach him.
+He who knows not and knows that he knows not is ; teach him.
 He who knows and knows not that he knows is asleep; wake him.
 He who knows and knows that he knows is wise; follow him.
 	Arabic Proverb